fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Start-AzureRmSiteRecoveryTestFailoverJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmSiteRecoveryTestFailoverJob** cmdlet starts test failover of an azure_2 Site Recovery protection entity or recovery plan.
+The **Start-AzureRmSiteRecoveryTestFailoverJob** cmdlet starts test failover of an Azure Site Recovery protection entity or recovery plan.
 You can check whether the job succeeded by using the Get-AzureRmSiteRecoveryJob cmdlet.

 ## EXAMPLES